 Lodges in Gola

 There are three lodges, each at an entry point to GRNP.
 From each lodge a variety of itineraries can be arranged, these include accommodation, food, staff and guides and permits.

 Belebu Community Lodge

 Belebu Community Lodge is owned and managed by the Belebu Community.
 The lodge has 8 single rooms with a shared bathroom with running water, a common room and dining room.
 The lodge is situated within the community, next to the school.
-There is a bari (outdoor communal hut) and a fire pit on the lodge grounds for relaxing and where the community puts on cultural dance shows, which are included in the package.
+There is a bari (outdoor communal hut) and a fire pit on the lodge grounds for relaxing and where the community puts on cultural dance shows.

 Belebu Community is located 40 km from Kenema (1.5-2 hrs) just south of Lalehun.
 The landscape is notable for its mountain climbs and panoramic views.
 Belebu village guides have extensive indigenous knowledge about medicinal plants and will help you spot wildlife, including various monkey species but also a Picathartes nesting site.
 The Belebu community guesthouse is owned and managed by the villagers and all fees go to the community.

 Diana Monkey Lodge

 The Diana Monkey Lodge is located inside the park in Gola South.
 The lodge has three rooms with double beds for a maximum occupancy of 6, a shared bath with running water, a common room and a kitchen with gas stove.
 The veranda is a great location to relax, read a book and take in the sounds of the forest that surrounds the lodge.
 The area has been designated as a Diana Monkey habituation zone.